postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 If you have an individual account and aren't part of a team yet, but want to keep an independent workspace after joining one, see [Joining a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
 When migrating company data to an authorized team, you can [export specific data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) or [export a dump of all data](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).

-If you have a personal account and want to deactivate it and join an authorized team, you can accept the team invite and all personal Postman data will be transferred to your new team automatically.
+If you have a personal account and want to deactivate it and join an authorized team, you can accept the team invite and choose to transfer your personal Postman data to your new team.

 Choose distributed migration if the following conditions apply: